cmusphinx/cmusphinx.github.io/wiki/tutorialadapt.md

 ### Accumulating observation counts

 The next step in adaptation is to collect statistics from the adaptation data.
-This is done using the ''bw'' program from SphinxTrain.
-You should be able to find ''bw'' tool in a sphinxtrain installation in a folder ''/usr/local/libexec/sphinxtrain'' (or under other prefix on Linux) or in ''bin\Release'' (in sphinxtrain directory on Windows).
-Copy it to the working directory along with the ''map_adapt'' and ''mk_s2sendump'' programs.
+This is done using the `bw` program from SphinxTrain.
+You should be able to find `bw` tool in a sphinxtrain installation in a folder `/usr/local/libexec/sphinxtrain` (or under other prefix on Linux) or in `bin\Release` (in sphinxtrain directory on Windows).
+Copy it to the working directory along with the `map_adapt` and `mk_s2sendump` programs.

 Now, to collect statistics, run: